 - Click on the “Training Plans” tab in your online account.
 Select the intern or trainee for whom you wish to create a training plan.

 - Complete all forms in the Host Forms section of the Training Plan (A "" will appear for each section when completed).

 - Confirm the Company Basics form.

-- Pro tip: You will only need to complete the Company Basics once.
+- IMPORTANT: You will only need to complete the Company Basics once.
 The information will be saved and carried over for future applicants.
-Do not revise the Company Basics unless there has been a change in address, phone number, DUNS #, FEIN #, or Annual Revenue.
+Do not revise the Company Basics unless there has been a change in address, phone number, DUNS #, FEIN #, or Annual Revenue for this specific location.

 - If your company has multiple locations, you will need to create a Host Employer Application for EACH site.
-Do not update the address here if you will be hosting participants at multiple locations.
-Contact us to create a new application for the other sites.
+Do not update the Company Basics address if you will be hosting participants at multiple locations.
+Contact us to add additional locations to your current employer record.

 - Complete the Program Information form.

 - Ensure that there are 5 full-time employees, on-site per J-1 Intern or Trainee.
 This excludes interns, temps, or independent contractors.

 - Select a Main Program Supervisor for the participant.
 This will be InterExchange’s primary contact for this specific participant.

 - Ensure that all participants whose programs are 6-months are longer are receiving at least the local minimum wage.